There are affiliate links in this post. As an Amazon Associate I earn from qualifying purchases. Please refer to my Disclosure Policy for details.

 When was the last time you took a good, hard look at your routines, habits, and daily activities?
 Have you ever thought about them in relation to how they influence and predict your future?

-In reality, it’s those little things we do day in and day out, that ultimately impact our futures the most.
+It’s those little things we do day in and day out, that ultimately impact our futures the most even though they may seem so unimportant.

 Are your mornings a frenzied rush of activity filled with slamming doors and forgetting things?
 Your future will continue with more of the same unless you change your morning routine.